Irresistibly soft homemade snowball cookies!

 - 1/2 cup finely chopped walnuts (A commenter says almonds work)

-- 1 cup buttery spread, such as Earth Balance or Spectrum (both of which are non-hydrogenated.
-I wouldn’t recommend subbing a low-fat spread, as you need the fat for optimum texture and taste)
+- 1 cup butter, such as Spectrum or Earth Balance vegan, both of which are non-hydrogenated (I wouldn’t recommend subbing a low-fat spread, as you need the fat for optimum texture and taste)

 - optional: more powdered sugar, for rolling